 Despite the tight fit, the shoe feels quite comfortable thanks to the padded tongue and collar.

 The only downside I found to be on the sizing chart.
 You shall not be surprised if you order the size that usually fits you and then find out it is slightly small.
 It happens often.
-I’d advise to order a slightly bigger size.
+I’d advise ordering a slightly bigger size.

 Choosing the best pair of Olympic lifting shoes comes down to a lot of features to be considered, such as the heels, the level of compression on the soles (hard ones are better), the ventilation, ankle straps, traction, and fit.